Public Interest Law Scholarship

 We also offer a variety of other scholarships, such as the Peace Corps and Teach For America Scholarships, for those students who have demonstrated a deep commitment to social justice and a solid academic background.

-Finalists should plan to join us on campus for a special event on Friday, March 27, 2015.
+Finalists should plan to join us on campus for a special event in the Spring of 2016.
+Date TBA.

 Questions or Concerns?